ccasper/thermostat/README.md

 # Arduino DIY Thermostat
 Arduino Home thermostat control with heat, cool, fan, and humidity controls

+This is in active use in my Wisconsin house with a Bryant 95s gas furnace with Lennox A/C and Honeywell Humidifier.
+Any furnace, humidifier, or air conditioning make/model should work with this thermostat.
+It was a drop in replacement for my standard thermostat.

 ![Thermostat LCD](https://github.com/ccasper/thermostat/blob/master/screenshots/display_lcd.jpg?raw=true)

 # Configurable Settings: